lasso-js/lasso/README.md

 ### Conditional Dependencies

 Lasso.js supports conditional dependencies.
-Conditional dependencies is a powerful feature that allows for a page to be optimized differently based on certain flags (e.g. "mobile device" versus "desktop").
+Conditional dependencies is a powerful feature that allows for a page to be built differently based on certain flags (e.g. "mobile device" versus "desktop").
 For caching reasons, the flags for conditional dependencies should be based on a set of enabled flag.
 A flag is just an arbitrary name that can be enabled/disabled before optimizing a page.
 For example, to make a dependency conditional such that is only included for mobile devices you can do the following:

 ```json
 {